TXBA Speed Workshop Week 3

 - For me HO are not about speed or force but rather about hitting the string

-square in the middle or the end (towards the bridge) of your fret
+square in the middle or close to the end (towards the bridge) of your fret

 - Doing a PO I just pull my finger towards my hand.
 Pull faster helps more that